 1. MUSIC: OPENING THEME — LET IT FINISH

 2. SOUND: (WALLA) TYPING, DISTANT CHATTER

-4. CLAIRE TEMPLETON: (NARRATING) Tony may have been all mouth-breather but underneath the bruiser exterior were a whole lot of smarts and a streetwise attitude that made him one of the best detectives on the force.
+4. CLAIRE TEMPLETON: (NARRATING) Tony may have been all mouth-breather but underneath the bruiser exterior was a whole lot of smarts and a streetwise attitude that made him one of the best detectives on the force.
 While I could use my, ahem, feminine charms on a lot of the guys around the precinct, Tony wasn’t one of them.
-With Tony it took something a little extra.
+With Tony, it took something a little extra.

 (BEAT) Hi Tony, feel like some Chinese?

 5. TONY: Claire, whatever you want, the answer’s “no.” It’s two in the morning and there’s another… Did you say Chinese?